 - Creating and implementing enrichment ideas

 - Keeping the sanctuary grounds clean and presentable, including all facilities

-One of the most important tasks for volunteers is researching and implementing enrichment projects.
+Wildlife at Sibu Wildlife Sanctuary will spend the rest of their lives here, so researching and developing enrichment projects is a top priority to ensure top quality of life.
 These can be related to the animals’ food: finding stimulating ways to feed the animals to recreate challenges they might face in the wild.
-The enrichment projects can also be related to entertainment; reconfiguring habitats and building toys or objects for the animals to play with, interact with or climb over.
+The enrichment projects can also be related to entertainment and mental stimulation; reconfiguring habitats and building toys or objects for the animals to play with, interact with or climb over.
 All volunteers must have approval from management ahead of building and implementing enrichment projects.

 Please note that direct contact with all wildlife is limited.
 If you are looking for a place to play and cuddle with monkeys, Sibu Wildlife Sanctuary is not the place for you.

 Working hours depend on the number of volunteers that we have.
 On a normal volunteer schedule each volunteer has either 1 full day and 2 half days off per week or 2 full days off.
-The working days are 7am – 6pm, however we try to stagger volunteer shifts so no one is working the whole day.
-Normal lunch breaks are 1.5 hours long.
+The working days are 6.45am – 6pm, however we stagger volunteer shifts so no one is working the whole day where possible.
+Lunch breaks are 1.5 hours long.

 Some level of Spanish is appreciated, but not required.
 Fluent English is mandatory.

 All volunteers need to have an up-to-date tetanus vaccination and international health insurance.